keyan-m/plutus-js-bridge/README.md

    main :: IO ()
    main = do
      PlutusBridge.run
-       "js/datums.js"   -- output file containing the generated functions.
+       "js/datums.js"   -- <-- Output file containing the generated functions.
-       [ ( "makeDatumA" -- name of the function that creates a datum structures as `Datum1 42`.
+       [ ( "makeDatumA" -- <-- Name of the function that creates a datum structures as `Datum1 42`.
-         , DatumA 42    -- a sample value to help the generator deduce its structure.
+         , DatumA 42    -- <-- A sample value to help the generator deduce its structure.
          )
        , ( "makeDatumB"
          , DatumB "hello"